The Magnificent Art of Self-Acceptance

 Self-esteem describes how one esteem oneself by comparison to others.
 As such, it is a feeling that goes up and down depending on who one is with.
 It can also mean that one may not only esteem oneself as less intelligent or beautiful than another, but also as better than others.

 Psychology has gradually moved from an emphasis on self-esteem to self-acceptance and developing self-compassion.
-This is based on the work of luminaries like by Kristin Neff, Christopher Germer, Jack Kornfield and Tara Brach who has shown what a transformation learning greater self-acceptance can have on a person’s life.
+This is based on the work of luminaries like Kristin Neff, Christopher Germer, Jack Kornfield, and Tara Brach, who have shown what a transformation learning greater self-acceptance can have on a person’s life.
 Instead of constantly fretting and wondering if one is good enough, well-enough liked or respected, energy is freed to excel in our talents, find joy in the world and love ourselves and others naturally and easily.
 Can you imagine the freedom?